 Why is Sound On Screen a thing?

 If you’ve ever edited or dubbed a contemporary TV drama, comedy or a movie, you’ve probably hit the molasses when a character is watching something we don’t ever see on TV, or playing a game on a phone.
-Licencing the real thing is almost always out of the question, and it’s painstaking work to source music, sound design and maybe even some dialogue to sound like something convincing.
-With Sound On Screen, it’s all done for you.
+Licencing the real thing is almost always an expensive and protracted nightmare, and it’s painstaking work to source music, sound design and maybe even some dialogue to sound like something convincing.
+With Sound On Screen, it’s all done for you: the sound for your character’s screen.

 Julie Hill from Media Script Checks, a UK company specialising in clearing content for film and television, comments: